 Matalin took her sharp wit, energy and free-spirited political views to the airwaves with her own three-hour afternoon radio program on the CBS Talk Radio Network.
 The Mary Matalin Show highlighted current events, featured distinguished guests, and was regularly inundated with listener calls.
 Talkers magazine listed Matalin as one of "The 100 Most Important Talk Show Hosts in America" in 1996, 1997 and 1998.
 The show was also recognized by receiving Talk Daily's "Great Web Site Award."
 Today, she co-hosts the nationally-syndicated radio program Both Sides Now, which is currently broadcast on over 100 radio stations across the country.

 In addition to her successful careers in politics, television and radio, Matalin is also a widely read, respected and acclaimed author.
 Matalin co-authored the best-selling political campaign book All's Fair: Love, War, and Running for President with her husband, James Carville.
 The book was named one of the top 5 best books on public relations by The Wall Street Journal.
-Matalin and Carville recently returned to the New York Times best sellers list with their newest book Love and War: 20 Years, 3 Presidents, 2 Daughters, One Louisiana Home, available now.
+Matalin and Carville recently returned to the New York Times best sellers list with their newest book Love and War: Twenty Years, Three Presidents, Two Daughters and One Louisiana Home, available now.
 Matalin also penned Letters to My Daughters, a series of short missives for her own daughters, making both The New York Times and the Washington Post best-seller lists.
 Letters was also named a Book of the Month Club selection, and was chosen for a condensed version by Reader’s Digest.